Racism in America: Now That We Can No Longer Ignore It, What Should We Do?

 • Who are the descendants of the people they owned

-• How many children they separated from their mothers
+• How many children did they separate from their mothers

 • How much money they made off of slave labor